aleshaleksey/fansys23/01-character-creation.md

 ___
 ### Assign skill points and background skills

-Calculate the number of skill points base on your character's intelligence bonus and apply no more than one point per skill.
+Calculate the number of skill points based on your character's intelligence bonus and apply no more than one point per skill.
 A level one character can assign no more than one skill point per skill and starts with:

 - 6 + [Int] skill points (these can also be used for additional [proficiencies](05-skills.md#proficiency-lists))
 - 2  additional [proficiencies](05-skills.md#proficiency-lists)